Not quite sunset, sunny views over the bay. |

 2 T melted butter

 Preheat oven to 350.
 Cover a baking pan with nonstick tin foil or parchment paper.
-Top the unwrapped brie cheese with apricot jam.
+Top the unwrapped Brie cheese with apricot jam.
 Sprinkle half of the almonds atop the jam.
-Pinch all the seams together of the entire package of crescent rolls and carefully wrap the dough all the way around with the brie keeping the jam side up.
-Make it look at nice as possible, leaving no gaps or holes.
+Pinch all the seams together of the entire package of crescent rolls and carefully wrap the dough all the way around with the Brie keeping the jam side up.
+Make it look as nice as possible, leaving no gaps or holes.
 This takes one minute.
 Brush melted butter over the top.
 Poke holes in various spots in the top to allow it to expand during baking.
-While butter is still moist, add remaining almonds to the top.
+While butter is still moist, add the remaining almonds to the top.
 Use a spatula to transfer it to the prepared baking pan.

 Place in the preheated oven for 40 minutes or less, checking to ensure the top doesn’t get too brown during the last 10 minutes (based on how hot your oven cooks).
 This dish is very hot.
 Be careful handling it.
-Serve with a variety of crackers and plates, forks and knives.
+Serve with a variety of crackers and plates, forks, and knives.
 May be prepared 48 hours in advance and cooked at the time of serving.
 Reheats well in the microwave.

 When our guests visited, they loved this recipe so much they asked for it which prompted me to finally write it down for them via a PDF document.
 I hadn't made this dish in years.

-Late afternoon sun over the sea. |
+Late afternoon sun over the sea.

 And, how I wish I could remove the clutter of old recipes from my brain in the same rambunctious manner.
 Yesterday, I found myself looking for a recipe for Moo Shu Pork, a favorite I often made when preparing a meal of Chinese food.
 (Is it PC to still call it "Chinese food?"
 I could call it Asian food but there are many regions of Asia that cook many different styles of food.
 Hopefully, I don't offend anyone).

-Why was I looking for this recipe, so far removed from my modern day reality?
-I'd found a recipe on Dr. William Davis (Wheat Belly) site for low carb, grain free, gluten free, sugar free tortillas, which could substitute for the Mandarin pancakes required in the recipe for Moo Shu Pork.
+Why was I looking for this recipe, so far removed from my modern-day reality?
+I’d found a recipe on Dr. William Davis (Wheat Belly) site for low carb, grain-free, gluten-free, sugar-free tortillas, which could substitute for the Mandarin pancakes required in the recipe for Moo Shu Pork.
 I thought if I could find my recipe for the food that goes inside the Mandarin pancakes (like a tortilla), I could adapt it to my way of eating.

-A pair of Nene birds, Hawaii's state birds, wander around the golf course which they seem to love. |
+A pair of Nene birds, Hawaii’s state birds, wander around the golf course which they seem to love.

 Dr. William Davis (Wheat Belly) Tortilla Recipe